“Leadership is second only to classroom instruction among all school-related factors that contribute to what students learn at school."

 When Will the Network Meet?

-The Leadership Network will meet for a two-day kickoff experience in June 2016, and then three additional days throughout the year:
+The SLN will meet for a two-day kickoff session in September 2019 and then three additional sessions throughout the year, specific days coming soon: